 Assistant Program Director, Resident ResearchInfectious Diseases SpecialistInvestigator, Children's National Research Institute

-Director, Antimicrobial Stewardship ProgramAssociate Director, Fellowship Training ProgramInfectious Diseases SpecialistInvestigator, Children's Research Institute
+Director, Antimicrobial Stewardship ProgramAssociate Director, Fellowship Training ProgramInfectious Diseases SpecialistInvestigator, Children's National Research Institute

 Director, Transplant Infectious Diseases ProgramInfectious Diseases SpecialistInvestigator, Children's National Research Institute